DamianRubio/bookpaths/README.md

 **Follow Bookpaths**: From the bookpath page a logged in user will have the option to follow a bookpath.
 Once a user is following the bookpath, the bookpath page will reflect it on its numbers and the bookpath will appear in the user's profile.

+**Book**: Each book stored in the system will have its own page.
+This page will display basic information about the book and a list of all the bookpaths in which the book has been included.

 ---

 ## Demo